ddbrown30/swade-shape-changer/README.md

 For werewolves from the Horror Companion, it handles transforming your werewolf into a human by swapping the token art and removing all the werewolf abilities, edges, and the silvered weapons weakness.

+There is also a stripped down version if you just want to swap to a different actor minimal transfer.

 For more detailed instructions for each type of transformation, see the wiki.

 ## Feedback